manuel-fischer/LAB/setup-dev.md

 For each of these archive files, do the following.

-You might open the file with a program like 7zip.
+You might open the file with a program like [7zip](https://www.7-zip.org/) on Windows or usually your default package manager on Linux.

 Navigate the archive file structure, until you reach a directory that contains an `include/` and `lib/` subdirectory.
 You might have to select